nasrra/Astral-Peak/README.md

 # Astral-Peak
 This is my first full production Unity Game.
 The original prototype was from 2023 and this is the rebooted concept.

+# Notes:
+remember to load in dialogue from disk via .csv files and file readers.